-Minor in Legal Studies
+Major and Minor in Legal Studies

-Explore the central role of law in society with the undergraduate minor in legal studies.
+Explore the central role of law in society with the undergraduate major and minor in legal studies.
 Core required courses are taught by law professors at the highly ranked S.J.
 Quinney College of Law.
 Interdisciplinary elective courses draw from a wide range of fields to give you a comprehensive understanding of the legal system.

-The College of Law is currently applying for university approval of a new major in legal studies.
-The legal studies major has not yet been approved and is not currently offered.
-If the major is approved, it will be offered beginning in Fall 2026.
-Courses taken to meet the requirements of the legal studies minor can also be applied towards completion requirements for the major, if it is approved.
+The minor in legal studies is currently offered.
+The major in legal studies will be offered beginning in Fall 2026.
+Courses taken to meet the requirements of the legal studies minor can also be applied towards completion requirements for the major.

-Why a minor in legal studies?
+Why a major or minor in legal studies?

 The law permeates every aspect of society.
 It impacts all fields of study and all areas of employment, from business to education, and from medicine to human services.

-The minor in legal studies is a valuable credential that complements a wide range of majors, and can enhance your success on the job market after graduation.
-The critical thinking, writing and research skills that you develop in the minor will also provide an advantage in the workplace.
-Additionally, the minor gives you an introduction to the legal profession, and may be a helpful foundation if you decide to attend law school.
+The major and minor in legal studies are valuable credentials that can enhance your success on the job market after graduation.
+The critical thinking, writing and research skills that you develop in the major or minor will also provide an advantage in the workplace.

 - The basic structure, function, operation and role of modern U.S. legal systems (such as courts, administrative agencies, legislation, and enforcement mechanisms), fundamental legal rights, and core legal concepts, principles and doctrines.